Heard of Stimulus Grants? Scams Abound

 So where’s your piece of the stimulus pie?
 These are desperate times, and unfortunately, more people are finding themselves grasping for their own personal bailout, looking upon our government to offer them that lifesaver.
 Here’s one thing that really got my goat though: it’s this whole business of stimulus grants.
+The truth is, there’s no government stimulus check in the horizon, but some people want you to believe otherwise.

-Heard of Stimulus Grants?
-Scams Abound
+Beware of Government Stimulus Grants: Scams Abound

 What is this all about anyway?
 Apparently, unscrupulous outfits out there want you to believe that citizens can apply for grants.
-The truth is, stimulus grants do exist — there’s a place for private grants in the stimulus package details — but they are available to groups that fulfill certain requirements and perform certain functions.
+The truth is, certain grants do exist — there’s a place for private grants in the stimulus package details — but they are available to groups that fulfill certain requirements and perform certain functions.
 These grants aren’t there to help us pay our bills.
-The unfortunate thing is that scammers are contacting families, claiming that some serious stimulus money is headed their way.
+The unfortunate thing is that scammers are contacting families, claiming that some serious grant money is headed their way.
 There’s the case of this family that was told that they were approved and given access to a government grant of $25,000 as part of the economic bailout:

 The questionable intermediary (agency) called Grant Writers Institute tells them this: